AntonFagerberg/rackla/README.md

  * Get the query string from `conn` (Plug), in this example it will be the string: `"malmo,se|halmstad,se|copenhagen,dk|san francisco,us|stockholm,se"`.
  * Split the string on `|` to get a list instead: `["malmo,se", "halmstad,se", "copenhagen,dk", "san francisco,us", "stockholm,se"]`.
  * Map over the list and convert the cities into a list of URLs to call using the OpenWeatherMap API.
- * Request all URLs, this will return a `Rackla` struct which will contain (when ready) the responses or an `:error` tuple on failure.
+ * Request all URLs, this will return a `Rackla` struct which will contain (when ready) the response or an `:error` tuple on failure for each URL.
  * Map over the results using our function `temperature_extractor` (explained below).
  * Respond to the client.
 We use the options `json` to encode our response in JSON format and set the appropriate headers.
 We can also use `compress` in order to compress the result with gzip compression.